qcz/vscode-text-power-tools/README.md

 # Text Power Tools

-Text Power Tools is an extension for text manipulation inspired by _TextFX_ for Notepad++ and _Filter Text_ for Sublime Text.
+Text Power Tools is an extension for text manipulation inspired by _TextFX_ for Notepad++ and _Filter Lines_ for Sublime Text.
 All commands supports multiple selections where it is applicable, and many of them can target new documents, so the original source remains unchanged.

 ## Features